 Because I love knitting so much, I like to keep up with updated trends.
 I’m always on the prowl for new books and innovative patterns.
 I found both at Sixth and Spring with their newest release Knit Noro Accessories 2 which will be available in stores and online April 4th.

-Each pattern features a vibrant image along with an easy to read pattern.
+Each garment features a vibrant image along with an easy to read pattern.
 The skill level is mentioned at the onset of each pattern so you can decide if it’s within your capability.
 Some projects can be made in a day, others may take you a few weeks.
-But, knitting is about the process and the excitement seeing your garment come alive as your making it.
+But, knitting is about the process and the excitement of seeing your garment come alive as you make it.
 I was able to whip up the Lace Beanie in a few hours and it’s gorgeous.

 There are quite a few patterns that I was drawn to immediately.
 Fingerless gloves have been trendy for several years now, and everyone wants a pair or two.
 This book features a diverse selection of these gloves, but I love the Evening Lace Fingerless Gloves.
 The stitch pattern is elegant, and the rainbow effect of the yarn is so attractive.
 They’re a little more versatile than a glove; you have so much more freedom, yet they keep your wrists and hands warm.

 I enjoy making hats for my family and friends, plus I usually make dozens each year to give away as gifts.
 The Peruvian Chullo piqued my interest.
 It has a fun llama pattern along with a creative fair isle graph.
 I prefer to work from graphs; I find I knit a lot faster.

 If you’re a big shawl fan, then you’ll love the various designs and color combinations Noro has created.
 Shawls are an all-purpose loose garment that drapes loosely over your shoulders, upper body and arms, and can be worn in several ways.
 They’re simple, yet can add personality to any outfit.
 I love the colors in the Garter and Lace Diamond Shawl.